Deaf-Blind Model Classroom

 Certification of Deaf-Blindness and Available Services

 In order to be registered on the Deaf-Blind Census, students must be certified as having a vision impairment and a hearing impairment of varying degree.
 Reports from doctors, teachers of the hearing impaired, teachers of the visually impaired, other related service providers, and/or classroom teacher reports can be used to document dual sensory impairments.
 After students are identified on the state Deaf-Blind census, the Exceptional Children’s Department can offer special services to students, parents and educators, such as technical assistance, consultation, and inservice trainings.
-Two forms need to be completed, along with the appropriate documentation, and returned to Chris Jones, State DB Project Director at the Department of Public Instruction: the Student Information Form and the Deaf-Blind Certification Form.

 The Model Classrooms Supporting Students Deaf-Blindness